ibm-cloud-architecture/refarch-asset-manager-microservice/README.md

 ## Introduction

-This project is built to demonstrate how to build Asset Management Microservices applications using Microprofile.
+This project is built to demonstrate how to build Asset Management Microservice application using Microprofile.
 This application provides CRUD operations from a NoSQL database [***Cassandra***](http://cassandra.apache.org/).

 - Based on [MicroProfile](https://microprofile.io/).